albertlabarentojr/postman-collection-generator/README.md

 ## About

 You might want to document your api, but wait!... setting up postman collection with your environment?
-Sure that's great but for developers who are not fun of doing this manually, Integrate **Postman Collection Generator** in your functional tests.
+Sure that's great but for developers who are not fond of doing this manually, Integrate **Postman Collection Generator** in your functional tests.
 Code while making your api well documented.

 ## Postman Schema version
 Package currently supports https://schema.getpostman.com/json/collection/v2.0.0/docs/index.html